Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 | `6`   | 24px  | More generous interior padding             |
 | `8`   | 32px  | Large surfaces and page-level insets       |

-A value outside this set is worth a second look.
-It is usually either a gap between blocks that has been chosen by hand, or a measurement that should be derived from the element it aligns to rather than picked from a scale.

 ### A worked example

 A section of a dashboard: a heading, a supporting line, a row of chart cards, and a source note.